-The start of a solution.
+TOWARDS A SOLUTION TO PROBLEM 2.3.
 This is a variant on the so-called secretary problem, née fianceé problem.
-We can use a stopping rule to increase our chance of winning: look at the first r cards and note the maximal value among them, M. For the subsequent 10-r cards, select the first one larger than M. (If the tenth is not larger than M, select and it and bemoan your bad luck).
-With r=4, you will select the largest number about 40% of the time, and this is the best r for 10 cards.
+We can use a stopping rule to increase our chance of winning: look at the first r cards and note the maximal value among them, M. For the subsequent 10 - r cards, select the first one larger than M. (If the tenth is not larger than M, select it and and bemoan your bad luck).
+With r = 4, you will select the largest number about 40% of the time, and this is the best r for 10 cards.
 A full analysis can be found in (Sardelis and Valahas, Decision Making: A Golden Rule, The American Mathematical Monthly Vol. 106, No. 3 (Mar., 1999), pp. 215-226).